 To be honest, I wasn’t sure whether I’d enjoy the sunrise tour in the first place – I dreaded the idea of hauling myself out of bed in the wee hours, specifically at 2:00 a.m., just to catch the first light of the day.
 Yes, sunrises are beautiful, but so does Chris Hemsworth, the “Sexiest Man Alive” who happens to make regular appearances in my dreams when I’m asleep.

-But after having said that, I’ve never been to the Bromo Tengger Semeru National Park before, yet I’ve heard many people raving about its sunrise.
-It would seem such a waste if I didn’t visit the place the right way; so, in the end, I agreed to join the tour.
+But having said that, I’ve never been to the Bromo Tengger Semeru National Park before, yet I’ve heard many people raving about its sunrise.
+It would seem such a waste if I didn’t visit the place the right way – carpe diem, right?
+So I agreed to join the tour.

 The drive from Surabaya to Wonotoro, our base, took about three hours and a half.
 Our small group checked into Jiwa Jawa Resort Bromo, an environmentally-conscious resort with its own art gallery and an open-air amphitheatre, which I heard is a world-renowned venue for the Jazz Gunung festival.
 The resort’s rooms are designed with ultimate convenience in mind: a comfortable bed, a hot shower, a hair dryer, bath amenities and more – it was hard indeed for me to leave the room and brave the early morning cold.